 Any Member of ANS may nominate one of their papers in the field of neuroscience; other authors may be Members or non-Members of the Society.
 Each Member may nominate only one paper per year, but may be a co-author on a paper nominated by another Member.
 The research in the paper must have been substantially undertaken within Australia or New Zealand.
 The judges will rank the nominated papers on the basis of their scientific significance.

-The prize will be awarded for the paper.
+The prize of $500 will be awarded for the paper.
 Only the first and senior authors will receive a certificate, and the prize money will be sent to the nominating author.

 How to Apply